-All anybody needs to know about this to begin with is that there are two.
-There’s parent omega-6 and parent omega-3.
+All anybody needs to know about this, to begin with, is that there are two essential fatty acids: parent omega-6 and parent omega-3.
 Your body can’t make either of them.
-If you don’t get them from food, you’re very short.
+If you don’t get them from food or from supplements, you’re very short.

 You may say, “Big deal.
 I’m short on these.
 Who cares?”
-To start, every one of your 100 trillion cell membranes has 25 percent to 33 percent of these, so they are actually the brick and mortar of every cell.
+For starters, every one of your 100 trillion cell membranes has 25 percent to 33 percent of these, so they are actually the brick and mortar of every cell.
 They also lead to making the biggest anti-inflammatory your body has, PEG1 or prostaglandin series 1.

-DHA and EPA become rancid spontaneously at room temperature, never mind 98.6 in your body.
+It turns out DHA and EPA become rancid spontaneously at room temperature, never mind 98.6 in your body.
 At 70 degrees, they’re rancid.
 DHA and EPA are in fish to keep the membrane of the fish fluid in freezing water.
 You have to ask yourself if you are living in freezing water.
-Of course the answer is heck no. You’re living in something way above freezing all the time.
+Of course, the answer is heck no. You’re living in something way above freezing all the time.

 That is grave cause for concern because the eye nervous system in the brain has about 14 percent DHA and EPA in it.
 If you overdose it by taking the fish oil supplements the way they’re prescribed most commonly, you’re going to put too much into the tissue.

 Professor Peskin tells us that there’s no reason to take any fish oil whatsoever.
-All the 21st century science shows your body makes plenty of it from the parents.
+All the 21st-century science shows your body makes plenty of it from the parents.
 This has been one of the big things in medicine.

-Professor Peskin gives us many examples and studies showing that most people are looking at outdated, wrong analytical measurements.
+Professor Peskin gives us many examples and studies showing most people are looking at outdated, wrong analytical measurements.
 We have been given the wrong information.
 In the past, they made estimates that were much too high, so people thought you needed a lot of DHA and EPA, and you don’t.

-Is Krill Oil Good For You?
+Is Krill Oil Good for You?

 Fish Oils Decrease the Immune System Response

-Listen in as the professor explains how fish oils decreases the immune system response.
+Listen in as the professor explains how fish oils decrease the immune system response.
 He goes on to point out that cancer research warned about fish oil in 1998 but few listened.
-In Cancer Research, a cancer medical journal, the rats fed the fish oil had a 700 percent increase in liver metastasis.
-This is where the cancer spreads from one organ to another.
+In Cancer Research, a cancer medical journal, the rats which were fed the fish oil had a 700 percent increase in liver metastasis.
+This is where cancer spreads from one organ to another.
 That was right off the bat.
 At the end of the experiment, it was tenfold.
 It was a 1,000 percent increase in three weeks.